 Despite the huge relevance of soil, the conditions of the available land on our planet are worrisome.
 More than half of the world’s agricultural land is moderately to severely degraded, with 12 million hectares lost each year, according to the Food and Agriculture Organization of the United Nations (FAO).

 Since the soil is a non-renewable resource, preserving it is essential to ensure the food security of the growing global population.
-On June 17, we celebrate The World Day to Combat Desertification and Drought , a fitting occasion to reflect on how we are treating our precious land, the basis for the production of our food and the sustenance of the Earth’s biodiversity.
+On December 5, we celebrate The World Soil Day, a fitting occasion to reflect on how we are treating our precious land, the basis for the production of our food, and the sustenance of the Earth’s biodiversity.

 Among the factors contributing to this somber soil health picture, two are worthy mention.
 On the one hand, natural phenomena, especially climate changes and extreme cycles of drought or flood.
 On the other hand, issues derived from human activity, particularly unsustainable management practices associated to soil use.